Frequently Asked Questions

 SDI 128 – Guidelines for Acoustical Performance of Standard Steel Doors and Frames

-Our free AIA course on Specialty Steel Doors provides more detailed information on acoustic, blast, bullet, tornado, and more.
-It provides one AIA HSW hour.
+Our free AIA course on Specifying Specialty Steel Doors provides detailed information on acoustic, blast, bullet, tornado, and more.
+It provides 1 AIA HSW CE hour and/or 1 GBCI CE hour.

 What are the reasons for not over-specifying the STC rating?

 Typically, doors with higher STC ratings have increased cost, weight and lead time.

 Are STC rated doors provided with a label, similar to fire rated doors?